Bob McAdoo: 1972 ABA and NBA drafts

-McAdoo sought and won early eligibility in the 1972 NBA draft.
+McAdoo sought and won early eligibility in the 1972 NBA draft, and was selected as the number two overall pick by the Buffalo Braves.

-However, it was rumored that McAdoo had signed with the Virginia Squires of the rival American Basketball Association after a "secret" ABA draft in which names of those drafted were not made public.
-Even though no contract was produced and McAdoo denied it, NBA Commissioner Walter Kennedy reportedly advised NBA teams not to draft McAdoo.
+It had been rumored that McAdoo had signed with the Virginia Squires of the rival American Basketball Association after a "secret" ABA draft in which names of those drafted were not made public.
+Even though no contract was produced and McAdoo denied it, NBA Commissioner Walter Kennedy reportedly had advised NBA teams not to draft McAdoo.
 Other reports were that a contract was signed and voided, because McAdoo was too young to have signed it and that Buffalo somehow knew this.
-Later, McAdoo was indeed noted as the No. 1 pick of the 1972 ABA draft.
+Later, McAdoo was indeed selected as the No. 1 pick of the 1972 ABA draft.